iorodeo/potentiostat/software/python/potentiostat/docs/getting_started.rst

 If you are developing with the library it is very likely that you will want to use `virtualenv`_ during installation.
-A tutorial describing how to use virtualenv can be found here `virtualenv tutorial`_  and more detialed information can be found in the `virtualenv documentation`_.
+A tutorial describing how to use virtualenv can be found here `virtualenv tutorial`_  and more detailed information can be found in the `virtualenv documentation`_.
 If you are using the library on Windows you might want to look this additional tutorial `Python, pip and virtuanenv on Windows`_.